Lašva Valley ethnic cleansing: Vitez detention facilities

 The Vitez Cinema is part of a complex variously called "the Cinema", "Cultural Centre" or "Workers’ University".
 During the war, this complex housed the headquarters of the Viteška Brigade.
 Parts of it (first the basement, then the cinema hall) were also used after 16 April 1993, for the detention of some 200–300 Bosniak men of all ages, who had been rounded up.
 The complex was guarded by HVO soldiers in uniform, some being members of the military police.
 Prisoners were beaten during their stay and taken out to dig trenches and some did not return.

 A detention centre was also established in Vitez Veterinary Station and was used for the first few days of the conflict in Vitez.
 There were about 40 Bosniaks detained in the basement and around 70 people were detained in total: the guards did not provide the detainees with any food but the detainees’ families could bring food for them.
 The detainees were taken to dig trenches at Krušćica, where two were killed.

-Dubravica Elementary School was an important centre for the detention of over 300 Bosniaks by the HVO between 16–30 April 1993.
+Dubravica Elementary School was an important centre for the detention of over 300 Bosniaks by the HVO between 16 and 30 April 1993.
 Some were killed and others wounded, while some suffered physical mistreatment and humiliation while digging trenches.
 Anto Breljaš, a Croat soldier confirmed as a witness in the Kordić trial, said that there were about 350 Bosniak prisoners (men, women and children) in the school.
 Women and children were separated from the men.
 The former were kept in the classrooms and the latter in the gymnasium.
 Military prisoners were kept in the basement and 15 of them were killed.
 In the gymnasium there was not enough air; there was inadequate food and no medical treatment.
 The detainees were mistreated and would be used as human shields and for trench-digging in the area near the school and Kula.
 This all led the witness to protest against the mistreatment of prisoners.